themesberg/flowbite/content/customize/icons.md

 ---
 layout: home
 title: Tailwind CSS Icons - Flowbite
-description: Use this set of SVG powered icons for Tailwind CSS and FlowBite
+description: Use a free and open-source set of SVG icons built for Tailwind CSS and the Flowbite UI component library featuring hundreds of solid and outline styles
 group: customize
 toc: true